olivialaven/MGT502_project/README.md

   - adding book dimensions
   - adding publication date

 ...and so on.
 This additional data was used to later improve our embedding quality and, as a result, recommendation relevance.
-Although we are getting ahead of ourselves with this, in order to make it easier to follow along in the process, we decided to put the code for this metadata aquisition and cleaning in a seperate file.
+Although we are getting ahead of ourselves with this, in order to make it easier to follow along in the process, we decided to put the code for this metadata aquisition and cleaning in a separate file.
 The code for this can be found [here](./code/API_calls-ipynb).
 Adding the information from the API calls reduced, for example, the number of missing authors from 2,653 to only 789.

 ### Visualizing the data